J3ldo/UGC-Sniper/README.md

 4. [How to use](https://github.com/J3ldo/UGC-Sniper#how-to-use)

 ## [Premium](https://discord.gg/3Uvcf8d9aY)
-If you aren't happy with the preformance of this UGC Sniper or want a limited sniper.
-You can buy the premium limited sniper.
-This sniper has way more functionality because for just €10,- you can get the following features.
+If you aren't happy with the performance of this UGC Sniper or want a better sniper, you can buy the premium limited sniper.
+For €10, the premium limited sniper sniper has way more functionality & features, including:

-Check prices way faster, and faster proxies.
+- Check prices way faster, and faster proxies
-Search items based on RAP, Projection detection, alt account support, buying every limited with a price under 50 robux, blacklisted keywords, checking 119 limiteds in 0,75 seconds (no proxies), dynamic pricing of limited, and way more.
+- Search items based on RAP, projection detection
+- alt account support
+- blacklisted keywords
+- fast price checking (119 limiteds in 0.75 seconds)
+- dynamic pricing of limiteds
+  ..and way more.

 ## Features
 * Different sniping modes afk, regular, time
 * Multicookie support
 * Incredible speed
+* Proxy support
+* Buy free and paid ugcs
 * Highly customizable
 * Make your own themes
 * Free, and safe to use